viniciusban/viniciusban.github.io/resume.md

 ## Overview ##

+I develop systems for the web, with focus on the backend.

 5+ years in Python, Django, shell script and SQL databases.
 Lately I have been delivering/consuming REST APIs.

 I have worked in Telecom, Energy, Fintech, Inventory, Scientific research, and Health, for the government, big corporations and small startups.